dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 *DocFX* can be used in a Continuous Integration (CI) environment.

-Consider a typical scenario: I want to set up a job on a CI service (e.g. [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/)) to build documents automatically and publish to a website (e.g. [GitHub Pages](https://pages.github.com/)).
-We can achieve this by a script on CI jobs with following steps:
+Consider a typical scenario: We want to set up a job on a CI service (e.g. [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/)) to build documents automatically and publish to a website (e.g. [GitHub Pages](https://pages.github.com/)).
+We can achieve this with a script in a CI job with the following steps:

 1. clone repo
 2. `choco install docfx`